-- fluctuations in the timing, frequency and severity of claims and claim settlements relative to expectations; - · unexpected claims arising from a single source; - · inadequate claims reserves; and - inadequate reinsurance protection.
+- fluctuations in the timing, frequency and severity of claims and claim settlements relative to expectations; - unexpected claims arising from a single source; - inadequate claims reserves; and - inadequate reinsurance protection.

-The adequacy of CIL's insurance reserves is reviewed by the Group Reserving Committee and approved by the CIL Board of Directors.
+The adequacy of CIL's insurance reserves is reviewed by the Group Executive Reserving Committee and approved by the Board.